ray-project/ray/doc/source/ray-air/examples/dreambooth_finetuning.rst

 Setup:

-* One g5.12xlarge nodes with 4 A10G GPUs each
+* One g5.12xlarge nodes with 4 A10G GPUs
 * Model as configured below
 * Data from this example
 * 200 regularization images